-(2) Performance-based share remuneration (medium- and long-term incentives)
+- (2) Performance-based share remuneration (medium- and long-term incentives) - a.
+Performance indicators and reasons for selection thereof

 The performance evaluation period shall encompass the next three fiscal years, and performance targets for the final fiscal year of the performance evaluation period shall be established at the outset of the performance evaluation period.
 Moreover, the performance indicators shall be of primary emphasis under the Group management policies, with consolidated ROIC serving as a performance indicator underpinned by the aims of engaging in business operations that place focus on investment efficiency, achieving sustainable growth, and increasing corporate value.
 IHI shall furthermore review the possibility of making change to the performance indicators as necessary in alignment with review of the Group management policies.